the family law act has now been amended so that a superannuation interest is treated as if it were property

 In effect, therefore in any property settlement (whether between married couples or de facto couples) a superannuation interest of a party must be identified and must be valued.
 There are particular regulations in the Family Law Act that prescribe how such superannuation interests are to be valued.

-A party is able to find out the value and details of the other party’s superannuation interests by signing a Declaration and submitting their request for information about that party’s member benefit accounts.
+A party can find out the value and details of the other party’s superannuation interests by signing a Declaration and submitting their request for information about that party’s member benefit accounts.

 The Family Law Act also allows a party to split their superannuation interest (all of it or part of it) to the other party.
-This can either be done by consent between the parties or the Court can make an Order.
+This can either be done by consent of the parties, or the Court can make an Order.

 In many instances, when an accumulation fund is split (and that fund is still in the growth phase) then part of the superannuation of a party can be transferred to another complying fund of the other party.